-At St Gerard’s, all children have the opportunity to be taught by our specialist sports coach, Mr Firkins.
+At St Gerard’s, all children have the opportunity to be taught by our specialist sports coach, Mr Firkins, from Full of Beans.
 Our hall and outdoor space is timetabled in order to give each class an opportunity to access PE lessons.
 We make links to the School Games Values where appropriate in order to enhance children’s understanding of the values associated to physical health and sport.
 We have long term plans to support the planning of sessions and to view the overall journey for children in PE throughout the year.

 Children are also provided with opportunities to work with outside agencies to develop their sporting abilities and engagement within the subject.
 We believe that it is important for our children to be provided with opportunities by specialist providers to ensure they receive the best possible PE education at St Gerard’s.